-- NSDA Staff: There will be NSDA staff members attending the 4-H Nova Scotia Annual Meeting.
-They are ex-officio members and do not vote.
-Their role is to ensure they have the correct information for program planning for the upcoming 4-H year and they will also provide clarification where necessary on projects or programs.
+- NSDA Staff: NSDA staff members are ex-officio observers and do not vote.
+Their role is to ensure they have the correct information for program planning for the upcoming 4-H year and they may provide clarification, when requested, on projects or programs.

 Delegates will be expected to: